giantswarm/inago/design/workflow_examples.md

 hello-world.service   e55c0ae launched launched 113f16a7.../127.0.0.1
 ```

-### gather
+### fetch
 The cluster should be the source of truth concerning state - having the state stored externally can lead to drift between the cluster state and the external state.
 It is still possible to commit the configuration to source control.
-To this end, we should be able to pull the configuration from it.
+To this end, we should be able to fetch the configuration from the cluster itself.
 ```
 $ fleetctl --endpoint http://127.0.0.1:4001 list-units
 UNIT                  HASH    DSTATE   STATE    TMACHINE hello-world.service   e55c0ae launched launched 113f16a7.../127.0.0.1
 $ ls
-$ formica gather
+$ formica fetch
 Service "hello-world" found in cluster
-Gathering service definition "hello-world" from cluster
+Fetching service definition "hello-world" from cluster
 $ ls
 [CONFIGURATION DETAILING HELLO_WORLD SERVICE]
-$ formica gather
+$ formica fetch
 No changes detected between cluster and local state
 ```

 ## Workflows

 ### Without source control
-- Gather latest configuration from cluster
+- Fetch latest configuration from cluster
 - Make changes to configuration
 - Apply changes to cluster

 ### With source control
 - Checkout latest configuration from source control
+- Test no change between cluster and source control states
 - Make changes to configuration
 - Apply changes to cluster
 - Commit changes to source control